 I think over time, their choices will begin to surprise you, and you're associating food with a positive sense of independence.

-My 14 month old already surprised me, when she chose to eat a full plate of sautéed mushrooms the other night.
+My daughter old already surprised me, when she chose to eat a full plate of sautéed mushrooms the other night.
 Happy eating!

 I think this is the perfect article for mothers and fathers who would like to learn more about teaching toddlers healthy eating habits :) Hope you liked too!